What is body image?

 If you feel unable to cope, or particularly worried about one part of your body, talk to your GP about how you’re feeling.
 They can listen, tell you about local services and support groups or they may suggest specific treatment for the way you’re feeling.

-Tips and advice from our bloggers and Activists
+Tips from our Activists

 Our bloggers and Activists share their tips and advice for dealing with body image issues: